dnsimple/dnsimple-support/content/articles/adding-subdomain.markdown

 # Adding a Subdomain

-A subdomain is, technically speaking, a DNS record for a hostname that belongs to your domain.
+A subdomain is a DNS record for a hostname that belongs to your domain.
 To add a subdomain, just use our [DNS record editor](/articles/record-editor) and create the DNS record corresponding to the subdomain.

 <div class="section-steps" markdown="1">
 ##### To add a subdomain